Kervius/dissem/README.md

     dissem sem [semaphore_name] [delta]

 #### Lifecycle
-The semaphore is created first time it is accessed with the value 0.
+The semaphore is created first time it is accessed.
+Initial value is always 0.
 The semaphore exists until the server instance of dissem is not restarted.

 #### Example1: Simple transaction
 On server1: